Advertise with Us!

 Why is coding important for you?

 Computers run on binary code written in 1s and 0s which is difficult for humans to interpret and write.
-There are a variety of coding languages which translate the instructions into binary code for the computer to understand.
+There are a variety of coding languages that translate the instructions into binary code for the computer to understand.
 When you learn to code, you develop skills and experience to solve business application problems, improve your critical thinking and creativity which helps you progress as a software developer.

 Various levels of Programming Language